Dendrasteridae Family of Sand Dollars

 Eccentric Sand Dollar, Dendraster excentricus.
 A representative of the Dendrasteridae Family of Sand Dollars.

-Morphology: The Dendrasteridae Sand Dollars that have an irregular circular profile, with a flat margin posteriorly, that have dorsal sides that are slightly humped and ventral sides that are flat.
+Morphology: Dendrasterid Sand Dollars have a very flattened profile and an irregular circular profile, with a flat margin posteriorly.
+The aboral (dorsal) surface is slightly humped and oral (ventral) surface is flat.
 They have a rigid test (external skeleton) that is perforated with multiple pores and contains all of the organs, except for the epidermis.
-They have a “round shield star” or the outline shape and the 5-petalled pattern on the dorsal surface with a very low profile and resemble the United States silver dollar coin.
-These Sand Dollars are depositional feeders that consume algae, larval crustaceans, detritus, diatoms, and mollusks.
-In turn they are preyed upon by fish, mollusks and starfish.
-Their mouth and a modified Aristotle’s Lantern (complex jaw structure) is located centrally on the ventral surface.
+They have a 5-petalled pattern on the aboral surface.
+This petaloid design on top is made of pairs of pores which allow for respiration through specialized tube feet.
+Their mouth and a modified Aristotle’s Lantern (complex jaw structure) is located centrally on the oral surface.
 Grooves, lined with cilia, direct food to the mouth.
 The epidermis is covered with small spines, which facilitate movement over, and through, soft substrates.
-The petalloid design on top is made of pairs of pores which allow for respiration through specialized tube feet.
 Young sand dollars ingest sand and store it in their gut, to serve as ballast.
-They can reach 10 cm (3.9 inches) in diameter and 10 mm (0.4 inches) in height.
 Living Sand Dollars are brown, gray or purple in color.
 The tests of dead specimens quickly bleach to white.
+They can reach a maximum of 10 cm (3.9 inches) in diameter and 1.0 cm (0.4 inches) in height.
+Dendrasteridae Sand Dollars differ from the Mellitidae Family of Keyhole Sand Dollars by lacking the five or six lunulae through their test.

-Reproduction: Dendrasteridae have separate sexes with reproduction by external fertilization.
+Reproduction: Dendrasterid Sand Dollars are generally gonochoric (male or female for life).
+They reproduce by broadcast spawning, with external fertilization.
 Eggs are brooded by the parents and the planktonic larvae metamorphose through several stages over a long period of time before the test is formed, at which point they become benthic.
 These Sand Dollars also have the ability to reproduce asexually via larval cloning, a mechanism of self-defense that doubles their numbers while effectively halving their size making them less attractive for predation.